 And then the Week 10 crap show against Philly took place.
 Teddy Bridgewater made the most unforgivable lack of effort play I think I’ve ever seen in football, and all of it idled sadly for two weeks to become the poster image for what this team’s growing identity is.

-The yellow arrow highlights all you need to know
+The yellow arrow highlights all you need to know about what kind of team the Broncos have become. |

 If the leader of your team, the friggin’ quarterback, is allowed to quit —in the middle of a play— and still keep his job, then everyone can.
 Right?